Jay-study-nildana/FrontEndForStudents/ReactJSForStudents/StarterNASAAPODReactJS/README.md

 This is a simple starer project.
 DOES NOT USE, reduxjs/toolkit.
 So, this is a more hard core version of redux usage.

+Update on March 6th 2023.

+I would recommend you look at, 'reduxhelloworld' and 'reduxhelloworldNASAAPOD' react projects, which contain a more simplified redux usage with the redux toolkit.

 # code sandbox

 1. https://codesandbox.io/s/react-js-nasa-apod-4l8hxz